kulcsarrudolf/pasztor.at/_posts/2020-06-22-go-is-terrible.md

 You have two options to deal with this problem:

 1. Trust that no one is going to violate the integrity of any data stored.
-2. Organize your code in such a way that each directory only contains a minimal amount of code.
+2. Organize your code in such a way that each package only contains a minimal amount of code.

 You can, of course, go with option 1., but I've never seen that go right.
 There's always that one colleague who is in a hurry and implements something without thinking.
 Scoping is there to make the bad things hard and the good things easy.